 Brewer was not exaggerating the importance of his business to the family finances.
 A simple calculation of the editions he was known to have produced in 1915, the year before he made this statement, shows that they could have brought in gross revenue (before expenses) of over $2 million in today's currency (though not all authorized impressions were sold in the same year).
 After the war, when the pound was worth less and he produced fewer large etchings, his potential revenue leveled off at about half that.

 The artist had some philosophical views about the nature of art and science.
+In a debate about modernism at the Ealing Arts Club in November 1928, he said he doubted whether there was "any brew under the scum of the modern movement."
 In April 1940, he spoke in a debate at St. Andrew's church hall as to whether science had served the best interest of man.
 An account said he was the first to speak from the audience and that his delivery was “breezy.”
 It did not say on which side he spoke.
 In October 1943, he was at a debate about whether art should be influenced by external events.
 In two etchings of cathedrals done at the beginning of WWI, French flags are flying from their towers, possibly as a show of resistance.
-Two others, one of the Cloth Hall in Ypres and one of the interior of the Church of Notre Dame, Dinant, were reproduced in the December 1915 issue of the New York political magazine The Outlook with the comment: "These etchings were made shortly before the war [both were published in 1915], and are worthy monuments of magnificent edifices, which are now partly or wholly in ruins."
+Two others, one of the Cloth Hall in Ypres and one of the interior of the Church of Notre Dame in Dinant, were reproduced in the December 1915 issue of the New York political magazine The Outlook with the comment: "These etchings were made shortly before the war [both were published in 1915], and are worthy monuments of magnificent edifices, which are now partly or wholly in ruins."
 So it is likely that Brewer spoke in favor of the proposition.

 Brewer died February 4, 1946.
-The next newsletter of the Ealing Arts Club described his demeanor at their annual general meeting as “overflowing with kindliness, fun and enthusiasm as always.”
+An obituary in the next newsletter of the Ealing Arts Club described his demeanor at their annual general meeting as “overflowing with kindliness, fun and enthusiasm as always.”
 It noted his fondness for music and attending the cinema, and continued: